Tampering or Interfering with Motor Vehicle Without Just Cause or Excuse is the sort of charge regularly heard in the Magistrates Court.

 In essence to prove this charge the Police must show that the accused tampered or interfered with a motor vehicle or equipment attached to a motor vehicle which is owned by another person.

-Defences to this can be a factual dispute, wrongful identification, or just cause/lawful excuse.
+Defences to a charge of Tampering or Interfering with Motor Vehicle Without Just Cause or Excuse can be a factual dispute, wrongful identification, or just cause/lawful excuse.

 You should ring us and discuss your case if you have been charged.